Phone: (574) 631-5253

 Sedmak has authored numerous publications in German and English, including The Capacity to be Displaced: Resilience, Mission, and Inner Strength (Brill, 2017).

 His research interests include social ethics, the Catholic social tradition, and issues of poverty and justice.
-Sedmak's research includes a collaboration with Notre Dame colleagues on the Catholic Church's role in acclimating refugees into Italian society.
+Sedmak's research includes collaboration with Notre Dame colleagues on the Catholic Church's role in acclimating refugees into Italian society.